cjdoris/pAdicGaloisGroup/README.md

 Arguments can be given by their name instead of by their order, so `ARM[Eval:Global,All]` is interpreted the same as `ARM[All,Global]`.

+In fact `:` is syntactic sugar allowing us to write the last parameter outside of brackets.
+So `a[b,c]:d` is equivalent to `a[b,c,d]`, which is useful for writing highly nested parameters such as `Global:Factors:RamTower:Symmetric:SinglyRamified`.

 Here we notate the current options for the algorithms.
 The `Alg` parameter to `PGG_GaloisGroup` must be a `GALOISGROUP` algorithm.

 ### `GALOISGROUP`